Paper Submission

 Abstract

 Design/methodology/approach: Explain “how” you did the research.
 Let readers know exactly what you did to reach your results.
 For instance: Did you undertake interviews?
-Did you carry out an experiment in the lab?
-What tools, methods, protocols, and/or datasets did you use?
+Did you experiment in the lab?
+What tools, methods, protocols, and datasets did you use?

 Findings: Explain “what” you found with your study, whether it answers the problem you set out to explore, and whether your hypothesis was confirmed.
-Be clear and direct, prefer providing exact figures rather than generalize.
+Be clear and direct, and prefer providing exact figures rather than generalizing.

 Originality/value: Make a clear case for the scientific value of your results.
 You can also reflect on what future research steps could be.